kubernetes/website/docs/concepts/services-networking/manging-hosts-file-with-host-aliases.md

 Because of the managed-nature of the file, any user-written content will be overwritten whenever the hosts file is remounted by Kubelet in the event of a container restart or a Pod reschedule.
 Thus, it is not suggested to modify the contents of the file.

-As an alternative, Kubernetes 1.7 provides provides a `HostAliases` field for Pods to specify entries in the hosts file to provide Pod-level override of hostnames when DNS and other options are no applicable.
+As an alternative, Kubernetes 1.7 provides a `HostAliases` field for Pods to specify entries in the hosts file to provide Pod-level override of hostnames when DNS and other options are not applicable.

 ## Default Hosts File Content